- After upgrading to Windows 11, several users reported encountering the Machine Check Exception BSOD error.

-Make sure to save any open work before running the memory diagnostic tool to avoid data loss.
-After the system restarts, check if the Machine Check Exception error in Windows 11 is fixed.
-If not, head to the next method.
+Save any open work before running the memory diagnostic tool to avoid data loss.
+Then, after the system restarts, check if the Machine Check Exception error in Windows 11 is fixed.
+If not, head to the following method.

 - Press Windows + S to launch the Search menu.
 Enter Windows Terminal in the text field, right-click on the relevant search result, and select Run as administrator from the context menu.

-- Click Yes on the UAC (User Account Control) prompt that pops up.
+- Click Yes on the UAC (User Account Control) prompt.

-- Next, click on the downward-facing arrow at the top, and then select Command Prompt from the list of options.
+- Next, click on the downward-facing arrow at the top and select Command Prompt from the list of options.
 Alternatively, you can hit Ctrl + Shift + 2 to launch the Command Prompt tab in Windows Terminal.

-- Now, type/paste the following command and hit Enter to run the SFC scan.
+- Type/paste the following command and hit Enter to run the SFC scan.sfc /scannow

-- Once it’s complete, execute the following command to run the Check Disk utility.
+- Once complete, execute the following command to run the Check Disk utility.

 - Now, restart the computer.

 The SFC (System File Checker) scan locates the corrupt system files on the system, and if any are found, replaces them with their cached copy stored on the system.
 If running this scan doesn’t help, Check Disk should come to your rescue.